jotadiego/Lambad/README.md

 _Lambad_ expressions can also be represented visually using a scheme called **_LambadA_** (short for Lambad Art).
 In principle, a _LambadA_ graph could be an useful way of conceptualizing how an operation works, but in practice it's just an abstract squiggle hardly any more legible than the Lambad program it represents.
 Automatic conversion between _Lambad_ programs and _LambadA_ graphs _could_ be handled programatically, although there is no such implementation so far.

 It must also be said that while lambda calculus is connected to Church and churches are places of worship, Lambad [consistently strays away from any good-intentioned god](## "a feature it shares with other lambda-calculus derivatives, very much including Haskell").

+If, for whatever reason, you still want to try it out, check the [interpreter](#the-lambad-interpreter) included in this repository.

 ## Even more lambda calculus concepts